 Segment by use case

-And then looking at the use cases will be a brilliant way to segment your customers, especially if you’re trying to nail a certain problem, and you realize that once you segment them, interesting facts emerge about your customers and you know that you are very successful in solving a particular use case.
+And then looking at the use cases will be a brilliant way to segment your customers.
+Especially if you’re trying to nail a certain problem, and you realize that once you segment them, interesting facts emerge about your customers.
+You know that you are very successful in solving a particular use case.
 It can be very mixed if you’re talking about a mixed type of enterprise which is tier one, tier two, tier three, and you will see extremely contrasting insights.

 For example, in CustomerSuccessBox, you can choose various attributes such as health, usage, frequency, users, subscription, etc. based on your business requirements.
 You can even put multiple conditions to segment the customers more efficiently.